ScreenSteps

 Important: Redirects will only trigger if the article, manual or chapter you are trying to redirect from is either removed from the site or unpublished.
 ScreenSteps will only redirect a request if it can not find the article, chapter, or manual that is being requested.

-Begin by navigating to the site settings page.
+1. Navigate to the site settings page.

-Click Redirects
+2. Click the Redirects tab

-Click + Create new redirect
+2. Click + Create new redirect

 Enter redirect information